Tarentum (Greek: Τάρας): Greek town in the "heel" of Italy.

 In 275, he returned to southern Italy, to pick up the war against Rome again, with an increasingly frustrated Tarentine ally, which had seen how Pyrrhus had betrayed the Samnites and Lucanians.
 To gain control of the situation, he needed a victory, but instead, he was defeated by the Romans at Malventum.
 He returned to Tarentum, wher he was now regarded as an oppressor.
 Leaving a token force behind, he sailed back to Epirus.

 After an invitation to Carthage had failed to restore Tarentum's power, the city accepted Roman rule (272).
 The new masters ordered the destruction of the city walls, seized many works of art, and demanded a lot of money, but accepted Tarentum as ally.
+A new road was built between Rome and Tarentum, the Via Appia.

 - Supports Rome during the First Punic War